-Cookers that state that they comply with British Standard BS EN 30: Domestic cooking appliances burning gas, or bear the CE mark, will probably have complied when they were manufactured.
+Cookers that state that they comply with European standard BS EN 30: Domestic cooking appliances burning gas, or bear the CE mark, will probably have complied when they were manufactured.
 However, that does not guarantee that they will comply after they have been used.
 Therefore, it will be necessary for a skilled and competent person (see below) to examine the appliance to ensure that it complies with the safety requirements.

 Who can install an appliance?